 Pick an accent colour and echo it around an open plan room using accessories to help tie the scheme together.
 The owner of this space chose a buttercup yellow shade.

 Now the family has had a chance to use the space, they’ve found it works really well.
 ‘No-one’s stuck cooking on their own in the kitchen when we’ve got friends over,’says the owner.
 ‘And we can keep an eye on the kids doing their homework when we’re making dinner.’

-‘Yes, there were bumps along the way but it was all resolved in the end and now we have the social space we wanted.
-In fact, it’s become the new heart of our home.’
+‘Yes, there were bumps along the way but it was all resolved in the end.
+Now we have the social space we wanted.
+In fact, it’s the new heart of our home.’